 Montana Earth Science Picture of the Week

-This photo was taken in the White Cliffs region of the Missouri River, 25 miles east of Fort Benton.
-The layers of light colored sandstone found in this area are known as the Eagle Formation.
-The sandstone formations in this area owe their existence to sand deposited during the Cretaceous Period along the coast of a shallow sea.
+This photo was taken in near the Missouri River, 40 miles east of Fort Benton (another photo).
+The layers of especially light colored sandstone found in this area are a part of the Eagle Formation, which owes its existence to sand deposited during the Cretaceous Period along the coast of a shallow sea.
 In order for the sand to become rock it had to be compressed and cemented.
 The weight of overlying layers (since been eroded away) provided the compression.
-As for the cement, throughout most of the sandstone it was calcite, the same mineral that seashells are made of.
-Calcite is not particularly strong, so the Eagle formation erodes quite easily.
+As for the cement, most of the sandstone in this area is held together by calcite, which dissolves fairly easily in water.
+Consequently, the Eagle sandstone erodes quite easily compared to other rocks.

-The unusual toadstool-shaped formation in the photo is known as a “pedestal rock.”
-The light colored stem is composed of easily weathered Eagle sandstone.
-The darker capping segment is also Eagle sandstone, but its grains were cemented with rust-colored hematite.
+The unusual toadstool-shaped formations in the photo are sometimes called "pedestal rocks."
+The light colored stems are composed of more easily weathered Eagle sandstone.
+The darker capping segments are also part of the Eagle Formation, however their grains were cemented with rust-colored hematite.
 Evidently at some locations, especially along the top of the Eagle Formation, layers of sand cemented by hematite are common.
-Compared to calcite, hematite is much stronger cement, better able to withstand dissolving by rainwater.
-Because of the capping segment was cemented with hematite, it helped this rock survive the erosion that removed the surrounding sandstone.
-The capping segment has also preserved the weaker stem of stone beneath it.
+Compared to calcite, hematite is much stronger cement, and better able to withstand dissolving by rainwater.
+Because the capping layer was cemented with hematite, it helped these formations survive the erosion that wore down the surrounding sandstone.
+This darker, tougher, overlying sandstone shielded the weaker stems of sandstone beneath them, allowing the unusual shapes to form.
+CLICK HERE to see another photo.

 HOT LINKS